-Here are all the new openings we’re excited about in Sydney this June.
+Nothing.
+Well, nothing other than werkin' your way down this boss list, obvs.
+Here are all the new Sydney openings we’re (super) excited about this July!

 The Collaroy is the latest makeover project from the peeps at Merivale (they’re getting good at this).
 The beachfront hotel is spread over two levels: the ground floor serves up breakfast pizza, healthy bowls for lunch, and home-style dinners once the sun goes down.
 Meanwhile, upstairs it’s seafood galore, and you’ll also have your choice between two bars.
 It’s the perfect place to chill out after a dip at the beach and also perfect for settling in this winter (because carbs).